vineelko/patina/docs/src/integrate/dxe_core.md

 access to the advanced logger.

 Next, is we set the global logger to our static logger.
 That is just a `log` crate thing.
-Finally, we initialize the component, and then add it to the list of components that the `dxe_core` will execute.
+Finally, we initialize the component, and then add it to the list of components that the DXE Core will execute.

 ## Final main.rs